JewelHFahim/repliq/README.md

 This is a e-commerce website.
 Mainly design for mobile device and admin panel.
 You have to login or signup fisrt to explore the app.
 Here, I didn't use any backed side or server side data.
 I used some fake data and a free API.
 Most of the button may not functional.
 Main focus was design user interface.
 From mobile device this app will show UI nicely.

-USED: react, firebase, tailwind, daisy ui and some npm packages
+USED: react.js, node.js firebase, tailwind, daisy ui and some npm packages